George Herbert, 4th Earl of Powis

-George Charles Herbert, 4th Earl of Powis GCStJ DL JP (24 June 1862 – 9 November 1952), known as George Herbert until 1891, was a British peer.
+George Charles Herbert, 4th Earl of Powis, DL, JP (24 June 1862 – 9 November 1952), known as George Herbert until 1891, was a British peer.

 Early life

 Herbert was born at Number 26, Bruton Street, Mayfair, London, and baptised at St George's, Hanover Square.
 He was the son of The Hon.
 Sir Percy Egerton Herbert and Lady Mary Caroline Louisa Thomas Petty-FitzMaurice, daughter of the Earl of Kerry (the eldest son of Henry Petty-Fitzmaurice, 3rd Marquess of Lansdowne).
 He succeeded his uncle the 3rd Earl in the peerage in 1891.

 He was educated at Eton College and at St John's College, Cambridge, where he graduated BA in 1885 and MA in 1905.

 Career

 After gaining of his first degree, he was employed as a civil servant in the administrative branch of the General Post Office (the GPO) in London, but resigned after succeeding to his peerage.

 He was appointed Lord Lieutenant of Shropshire in 1896, a post he held until 1951.
 He was also a Deputy Lieutenant for the county of Montgomeryshire and JP for the counties of Montgomeryshire and Shropshire, and Alderman of Shropshire County Council.
 He was Bailiff Grand Cross of the Order of St John of Jerusalem.

 In 1897 he served as treasurer of the Salop Infirmary in Shrewsbury.

-In 1898 he was made Honorary Colonel of the 4th (Militia) Battalion of the South Wales Borderers.
+In 1898 he was made Honorary Colonel of the 4th (Royal Montgomeryshire Militia) Battalion, South Wales Borderers.